 This result has the twofold effect of strengthening the confidence of the naval architect in his work and of giving a flat rebuke to the thousand-and-one naval cranks, who decry the big battleship and cruiser, and tell us that the torpedo boat and the submarine are destined to revolutionize naval construction, and sweep our big ships from the high seas.
-As a matter of fact, naval construction is a process, not of spasmodic revolution, but of steady and consistent evolution.
+As a matter of fact, naval construction is a process, not of spasmodic revolution but of steady and consistent evolution.
 By the strict law of the survival of the fittest has the battleship grown to its present huge proportions, and taken its place as the secure foundation upon which the whole structure of the navy is built up.

 In the matter of details, however, there will be changes.
-The fleet action of August 10 (described in the SUPPLEMENT of December 31, 1904, and the Scien-TIFIC AMERICAN of March 11, 1905) was carried on. from the opening of the battle shortly after noon until 3 o'clock, at a range which was never less than six miles.
+The fleet action of August 10 (described in the Supplement of December 31, 1904, and the Scien-TIFIC AMERICAN of March 11, 1905) was carried on. from the opening of the battle shortly after noon until 3 o'clock, at a range which was never less than six miles.
 In the second phase of the engagement the battle reopened at a range of four miles, and the distance between the ships was not reduced to two miles (which was hitherto supposed to be the probable battle range) until about an hour before the close of the fight.
 Now, at distances of from four to nine miles, at which lastnamed range, according to Capt. von Essen, the battle opened, only 10-inch and 12-inch guns can be used to any effect.
 Moreover, the greater the range the greater the advantage to the expert gunners; and hence it will be found that in the future the tendency will be to discard in our battleships, and to a less extent perhaps in our cruisers, any guns below a caliber of say 9.25 inches.
 Already, indeed, England is building two battleships which carry 9.2 guns in place of 6-inch guns in the secondary battery.

 Armor, if of good quality, has proved wonderfully efficient, and, as far as we can learn, the cases of penetration of armor are very few.
 Probably we shall see in the future a disposition to reduce the thickness of the armor, and utilize the weight thus saved by increasing the armament.
-Or, if that be not done, the armor will be extended over a wider surface.
-It would the protection will be carried up to a greater height.
-This will be costly on displacement, and will have a serious effect on stability, but it will probably be done.
+Or, if that be not $\boldsymbol{\textbf{d}} one,$ the armor will be extended over a wider surface.
+It would be odd if we should come back to the type of the French "Dupuy de Lome," built some fifteen years ago, which was completely clothed with armor over the whole of the topsides and well down below the waterline.
+As a method of protection to the guns and crews, turrets are preferable to casemates.
+They have the objection that they are liable to become jammed by shell fragments; but this could be overcome by giving heavier protection in the wake of the turntable.